Statistics say that ten thousand Baby Boomers are reaching the status of “senior” (age 65) every day.

 With the National Alliance for Caregiving and the AARP reporting that about 43.5 million people have given unpaid care to an adult or child in the past year across the United States, it is clear that caregivers need to watch out for their own well being.

-As I mentioned, it can be tough for caregivers to ask for help for many reasons:
+As I mentioned, it can be tough for some family caregivers to ask for help for many reasons:

 - Guilt (like me, you may feel guilty that you can’t take care of everything by yourself or that you are imposing on someone else)